 It was a highly demanding position in a heavily male-dominated field.
 In my six years working at this job, I didn't take time off for vacation — not even once.
 My only chance of ever doing some travel was when I attended medical industry conferences twice a year.
 In every sense of the word, my life leading up the the diagnosis was highly regimented and financially successful.
 My creative pursuits were an afterthought.

 I didn't have any symptoms leading up to my cancer diagnosis.
 I wasn't feeling sick or anything — and all of a sudden, my life had changed.
 When you hear that you have cancer, everything in the world just stops, and you recalibrate and try to figure out your priorities.

 I felt numb and was almost in denial.
 Those were some of the foggiest memories I had: I just wanted to survive and focus on something positive.
-After having an internal dialogue with myself, I realized that that I wasn't living my most authentic life.
+After having an internal dialogue with myself, I realised that that I wasn't living my most authentic life.
 There was this whole creative side of myself I wasn't pursuing.